pengowen123/rust-pushrod/ROADMAP.md

   - [x] Extend Widget Store to keep track of (parent, child)
   - [x] Need to store the widget_id in the widget store
   - [x] Modify iterator to use filter after implementing widget_id
+  - [x] Add autoclip flag to widget to automatically clip a widget's drawing area if requested
 - [ ] Widget/Run Loop Library Changes
   - [ ] ~Add chainable functions that return self, so functions can be chained~
   - [x] Create 3D textures are assigned on a per-window basis.